aurollan/Workshop/tooling/readme.md

 #### Vscode
 In Vscode it work out of the box.
-But maybe you will have to toggle the feature in the intellisense plugin configuration interface.
+But maybe there is a toggle the feature in the intellisense plugin configuration interface.

 #### SublimText